lwJi/CurvNR/README.md

 # CurvNR
-Numerical Relativity using Curvilinear Coordinates
+Numerical Relativity using Curvilinear Coordinates based on CarpetX